WAXC-LD: History

-Sportz Blitz began airing during football season in the Fall of 2006.
-The broadcast schedule was extended for Season 2 (2007-2008) to air year round.
-In the Fall of 2007 a spin-off program began airing, Sportz Blitz Outdoors, featuring the same hosts and B.A.S.S.
-Elite Series professional fisherman Greg Vinson providing outdoor sports instruction for new show, Sportz Blitz Outdoors.
-On February 26, 2008 a new radio call-in show spin-off was created called "Sportz Blitz Overtime" which airs on WKGA 97.5 FM following the regular television broadcast.
+Sportz Blitz began airing during football season in the fall of 2006.
+The broadcast schedule was extended for Season 2 (2007–2008) to air year round.
+In the fall of 2007, a spin-off program began airing, Sportz Blitz Outdoors, featuring the same hosts and Bassmaster Elite Series professional fisherman Greg Vinson providing outdoor sports instruction.
+On February 26, 2008, a new radio call-in show spin-off was created called Sportz Blitz Overtime which airs on WKGA (97.5 FM) following the regular television broadcast.